project-poodle/poodle/design.md

 E.g. in a distributed file system:

 - poodle.fs:file
-  - This table keeps the authoritative data on a file's attributes
+  - This Tablet keeps the authoritative data on a file's attributes
     - access permissions
     - timestamps (create, modify, access)
     - etc.
 - poodle.fs:dir.filelist
-  - This table keeps a copy of the file attributes for fast access
+  - This Tablet keeps a copy of the file attributes for fast access
     - e.g. for __ls__, __find__, or similar operations

 In this design, keep the cached copy in parent object, and regularly